data center topology

 b) Scalability: As the data center’s requirements grow, the topology should be able to accommodate additional devices and increased data traffic.
 Scalability can be achieved through modular designs, virtualization, and flexible network architectures.

-c) Performance and Latency: The distance between devices, the quality of network connections, and the efficiency of routing protocols significantly impact the performance and latency in data centers.
+c) Performance and Latency: The distance between devices, the quality of network connections, and the efficiency of routing protocols significantly impact data center performance and latency.
 Optimal topology design considers these factors to minimize delays and ensure smooth data transmission.

 Impact of Data Center Topology: